PrestaShopCorp/puik/README.md

 - [@prestashopcorp/puik-components](packages/components/README.md) a Vue 3 components library
 - [@prestashopcorp/puik-web-components](packages/web-components/README.md) a Web components library
-- [@prestashopcorp/puik-resolver](packages/resolver/README.md) a component resolver for our Vue 3 component library
+- [@prestashopcorp/puik-resolver](packages/resolver/README.md) a component resolver for our Vue 3 components library
 - [@prestashopcorp/puik-theme](packages/theme/README.md) a CSS library containing all the classes used in our components
 - [@prestashopcorp/puik-tailwind-preset](packages/tailwind-preset/README.md) a Tailwind Css preset that contains all the design tokens used to create the components